-- (1) A motion for termination of the security measures prescribed in the Criminal Code of Bosnia and Herzegovina and other measures prescribed by the law shall be submitted to the Court. - (2) A judge assigned for such purpose shall conduct a preliminary inquiry as to whether the required period of time provided for by the law has expired, he shall than schedule and conduct hearings in order to establish facts to which the applicant referred.
-The judge shall summon the Prosecutor and applicant. - (3) The judge under Paragraph 2 of this Article may also request from the police authority or facility where the convicted person served his sentence a report as to the conduct of the convicted person. - (4) If the motion has been rejected, no new motion may be submitted before the expiry of one (1) year of the day when the procedural decision rejecting the previous motion became legally binding.
+- (1) A motion for termination of the security measures prescribed in the Criminal Code and other measures prescribed by the law shall be submitted to the court. - (2) A judge assigned for such purpose shall conduct a preliminary inquiry as to whether the required period of time provided for by the law has expired, he shall than schedule and conduct hearings in order to establish facts to which the applicant referred.
+The judge shall summon the prosecutor and applicant.

+- (3) The judge under Paragraph 2 of this Article may also request from the police authority or facility where the convicted person served his sentence a report as to the conduct of the convicted person. - (4) If the motion has been rejected, no new motion may be submitted before the expiry of one (1) year of the day when the procedural decision rejecting the previous motion became finally binding.

-CHAPTER XXX
+CHAPTER XXXI

-PROCEDURE TO RENDER INTERNATIONAL LEGAL AID AND TO ENFORCE INTERNATIONAL AGREEMENTS IN CRIMINAL MATTERS
+PROCEDURE TO RENDER INTERNATIONAL LEGAL ASSISTANCE AND TO ENFORCE INTERNATIONAL AGREEMENTS IN CRIMINAL MATTERS